-The members of the Company's Audit Committee are Messrs.
-Hathorn (Chairman), Kling and Klock.
-During Fiscal 2007, the Audit Committee held five meetings.
+The current members of the Company's Audit Committee are Messrs.
+Samuel C. Hathorn, Jr. and Joseph P. Klock, Jr. and the Audit Committee held five meetings during Fiscal 2008.
 The principal functions of the Audit Committee are to appoint the independent auditors of the Company and review with the independent auditors and the Company's internal audit department, the scope and results of audits, the internal accounting controls of the Company, audit practices and the professional services furnished by the independent auditors.
-The Company's Board of Directors has determined that Mr. Hathorn and Mr. Kling satisfy the requirements for an audit committee financial expert under the rules and regulations of the Securities and Exchange Commission.
-The Board of Directors has concluded that all three members of the Audit Committee are "independent" as defined in the listing standards for the NASDAQ Stock Market ("NASDAQ").
+The Company's Board of Directors has determined that Mr. Hathorn, Jr. satisfies the requirements for an audit committee financial expert under the rules and regulations of the Commission.
+The Board of Directors has concluded that the members of the Audit Committee are "independent" as defined in the NASDAQ listing standards.
 None of such persons has a material business relationship with the Company (either directly or as a partner, shareholder or member of an organization that has a relationship with the Company).
+The Audit Committee has a charter as required under the NASDAQ listing standards.
+The charter is available on our website at www.nationalbeverage.com under "The Business - Investors."

-The members of the Company's Compensation and Stock Option Committee are Messrs.
-Kling (Chairman), Klock, Hathorn and Joseph G. Caporella.
-During Fiscal 2007, the Compensation and Stock Option Committee held one meeting.
+The current members of the Company's Compensation and Stock Option Committee are Messrs.
+Samuel C. Hathorn, Jr. (Chairman), Joseph G. Caporella and Joseph P. Klock, Jr. During Fiscal 2008, the Compensation and Stock Option Committee held two meetings.
 The principal functions of the Compensation and Stock Option Committee are to consider, review and approve all compensation arrangements, including base salary, annual incentive awards and stock option grants, for officers and employees of the Company and to administer the Company's employee benefit programs.
 The Compensation and Stock Option Committee does not have a charter.

-The members of the Company's Nominating Committee are Messrs.
+The current members of the Company's Nominating Committee are Messrs.
 Joseph P. Klock, Jr. (Chairman) and Nick A. Caporella.
-During Fiscal 2007, the Nominating Committee held two meetings.
+During Fiscal 2008, the Nominating Committee held two meetings.
 The Nominating Committee recommends to the Board of Directors candidates for election to the Board of Directors.
-The Nominating Committee considers possible candidates from any sources, including shareholders, for nominees for Directors.
+The Nominating Committee considers possible candidates from any source, including shareholders, for nominees for Directors.
 In evaluating the qualifications of nominees for the Company's Board of Directors, the Nominating Committee considers a variety of factors, such as education, work experience, knowledge of the Company's industry, membership on the Board of Directors of other corporations and civic involvement.
 The Nominating Committee will consider any nomination made by any shareholder of the Company in accordance with the procedures set forth in the Company's Restated Certificate of Incorporation.
 Under the Company's Restated Certificate of Incorporation, any nomination shall generally (i) be made no earlier than sixty and no more than ninety days before the scheduled meeting by notice to the Secretary of the Company, (ii) include certain information relevant to the shareholder and their nominee and (iii) only be made at a meeting called for the purpose of electing directors of the Company.
 Recommendations, which shall include written materials with respect to the potential candidate, should be sent to Corporate Secretary, National Beverage Corp., P.O.
 Box 16720, Fort Lauderdale, Florida 33318.
 All shareholder nominees for director will be considered by the Nominating Committee in the same manner as any other nominee.
 All recommendations should be accompanied by a complete statement of such person's qualifications (including education, work experience, knowledge of the Company's industry, membership on the Board of Directors of another corporation, and civic activity) and an indication of the person's willingness to serve.
 The Nominating Committee does not have a charter.